ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/index.md

 ## Goals

- * Web App is useful to student users that want to find transfer classes and useful to administrators that want to post transfer class equivalencies
+ * Web App is useful to student users who want to find transfer classes and useful to administrators who want to post transfer class equivalencies

  * User interface is easy to use and intuitive.
 Easy for students to select colleges and major and see transfer class equivalencies